We light this chalice

 The High School Discussion Group meets several Sunday mornings a month during Religious Education time.
 Students determine with their facilitators what their discussion topics will be.
 Topics include Unitarian Universalist History and Beliefs as well as highlighting occasional sermon themes.

 Participants in the 5th and 6th grade program learn about and discuss the physical and emotional changes of puberty and examine topics such as values and sexuality, communication and decision making.
 Each session includes a Home Link homework activity for parents and children to complete together.
 This open discussion model helps families establish a lifelong pattern of communication around sensitive topics.
-Our Whole Lives helps our 7th-9thgrade participants make informed and responsible decisions about their sexual health and behavior.
+Our Whole Lives helps our 7th-9th grade participants make informed and responsible decisions about their sexual health and behavior.
 It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
 Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.
-The Our Whole Lives Program will be offered in the 2014-2015 church year.
+The Our Whole Lives Program will be offered this year beginning in January 2015.